 At Azarko Dental Group we understand that the prospect of a tooth removal can make some people nervous.
 Our Edmonton dentists are here to answer all of your questions and to put your mind at ease.
 We'll explain the procedure so that you know what to expect, and we'll give you advice on caring for your mouth afterwards.

-If you have any more questions about tooth extractions, or if you are experiencing tooth pain, just get in touch with one of our Edmonton Dental Clinics today.
+If you have any more questions about tooth extractions, or if you are experiencing tooth pain, just get in touch with our Edmonton Dental Clinic today.

 14938 Stony Plain Rd.